alphashack/NET_graphdat/GraphdatSqlTrace/README.md

 Configuration:

+Modify the .config file to specify the connection strings for each database you wish to monitor.

-The trace script needs to be run once on each instance (each unique DataSource in your connection strings).
-The script will be customised to filter the trace by database name (each unique InitialCatalog in your connection strings)
+The trace will be run once on each MS SQL instance (each unique DataSource in your connection strings).
+The trace will be customised by the service to filter the trace by database name (each unique InitialCatalog in your connection strings)

-Edit the App.config file and put in two types of connection strings:
+Edit the .config file and put in two types of connection strings in the ConnectionStrings section:

-Instance connection strings - we will use this connection string to actually connect to each instance (DataSource).
+Instance connection strings - A database to connect to and start the trace: we will use this connection string to actually connect to each instance (DataSource).
 These connection strings should be named starting with "Instance" e.g. Instance01.
-The InitialCatalog specified is not important, but I would reccommend just using master.
+The InitialCatalog specified is not important, but we reccommend just using master.

-Database connection strings - a filter will be added for each database (InitialCatalog) specified when it is run on the instance (DataSource).
+Database connection strings - A database to collect data from: a filter will be added to the trace for each database (InitialCatalog) specified when it is run on the instance (DataSource).
 These connection strings should be named starting with "Database" e.g. Database01.
 The credential (etc.) need not work, we will not be using this connection string, but the DataSource must match one of the Instance connection string's DataSource, and the InitialCatalog needs to be specified.

 ----

 Intallation:

-Sql Tracing can only be done from a 32 bit program.
-The windows service is therefore a 32 bit program.
-As such it must be installed using the correct 32 bit installutil.
-This can be done like this:

-c:\Windows\Microsoft.NET\Framework\v4.0.30319\InstallUtil.exe ./GraphdatAgentSqlTraceReader.exe
+Run the installer - GraphdatSqlTraceSetup.exe

+During the install you will be asked to modify the .config file, see above for details on how to do that.

 ----

-Starting and Stopping the service
+Starting and Stopping the service:

+The service will start automatically after install and on system reboot.
+You can also stop and start it manually:

 net start graphdat-sqltrace